drozdziak1/drozdziak1.github.io/about.md

 ---
 ```
 NAME
     drozdziak1 - a.k.a.
-Stanisław Drozd, a C programmer from Poland, huge Linux
+Stanisław Drozd, a C programmer based in Warsaw, Poland,
-    nerd, C++ skeptic, machine learning enthusiast
+    huge Linux nerd, C++ skeptic (but not an enemy!), machine learning enthusiast.
 SYNOPSIS
     drozdziak1
 ```